bmuschko/ckad-crash-course/exercises/27-secret/solution/solution.md

 ## Optional

->  What is one of the benefit of using a Secret over a ConfigMap?
+>  What is one of the benefits of using a Secret over a ConfigMap?

 A Secret is distributed only to the nodes running Pods that actually require access to it.
 Moreover, Secrets are stored in memory and are never written to a physical storage.